avot/kiyoh/README.md

 ## Installation ##
 Download the [KiyOh score and review API function](https://github.com/avot/kiyoh/archive/master.zip) or checkout the repository and include the function in your script.

+## Usage ##
+Check out the example.php file to see how the function works.

 ## License ##
 [BSD (Berkeley Software Distribution) License](http://www.opensource.org/licenses/bsd-license.php).
 Copyright (c) 2015, Avot Media BV